trawick/ct-httpd/src/proto1/README.md

     CTAuditStorage /tmp/audit
     CTSCTStorage /tmp/newscts
     CTToolsDir /home/trawick/git/certificate-transparency
-    CTMaxSCTAge 3600 # 1 hour
+    CTMaxSCTAge 3600           (1 hour)
-    CTServerHelloSCTLimit 100 # essentially unlimited
+    CTServerHelloSCTLimit 100    (essentially unlimited)
+    # CTStaticSCTs /path/to/server-cert.pem /path/to/directory
 ```
-* If you want to statically define SCTs to return in addition to those from the log, put them individually in files with extension ".sct" in the directory for the server certificate under CTSCTStorage.
-(The SHA256 digest of the server certificate is the directory name.)
+* If you want to statically define SCTs to return in addition to those from the log, put them individually in files with extension ".sct" in the directory for the server certificate specified by CTStaticSCTs.
 * You can configure information about CT logs external to the httpd configuration by using the ctlogconfig program to create a database, and point to the database using the CTLogConfigDB directive.
 This requires SQLite3 support in APR-Util.
 * The statuscgi.py CGI script will display "peer-aware" or "peer-unaware" (and a few more standard SSL variables) based on whether or not mod\_ssl\_ct thinks the client understands CT.  (mod\_ssl+mod\_ssl\_ct+mod\_proxy and Chromium from the dev channel are both CT-aware clients.)